Mulpeter91/Github-Actionman/README.md

 ### 4.4 Set Variables from Local Step Variable

 The below example takes a local environment variable declared in the step and reads it directly into the github environment dictionary.
-Note from the below console output, that the variable `$LOCAL_VARIABLE` has been read into the dictionary under variable `$WORKFLOW_VARIABLE` which is accessable in the subsequent `Inspect Environment Variables` step.
+Note from the below console output, that the variable `$LOCAL_VARIABLE` has been read into the dictionary under variable `$WORKFLOW_VARIABLE` which is accessible in the subsequent `Inspect Environment Variables` step.

 [**Job 1 / Example 4**](https://github.com/Mulpeter91/Github-Actionman/blob/main/.github/workflows/ex4-passing-variables.yml)
 ```yaml